-Same-sex attraction refers to an enduring pattern of emotional, romantic, and/or sexual attractions to people of the same sex.
-This interest may include desires for their attention, friendship, and intimacy, or a fascination with their bodies and other gender traits.
+Same-sex attraction refers to an enduring pattern of emotional, romantic, and/or sexual attractions to people of the same sex—a man attracted to another man or a woman attracted to another woman.
+This interest may include desires for their attention, friendship, and intimacy, or fascination with their bodies and other gender traits.
 It may also include erotic thoughts, feelings, and behaviors directed toward the same sex.
-The term homosexuality refers to the entire range of issues that includes attractions, feelings, desires, sexual behavior, identity, and all its associated aspects, such as gender identity, self-perception, emotional dependencies, and relationship issues.

 A person who experiences same-sex attraction may experience one or more of the following: